Johan Mjällby: Early career

-Euro 2000
+UEFA Euro 2000

 At UEFA Euro 2000, Mjällby scored for Sweden in the opening match against Belgium, taking the ball after an error by Belgian goalkeeper Filip De Wilde.
 Although reducing Belgium's 2–0 lead from Bart Goor and Emile Mpenza to 2–1, Sweden failed to score an equalising goal and lost the game.

-2002 World Cup
+2002 FIFA World Cup

-He captained Sweden at the 2002 FIFA World Cup after fellow defender Patrik Andersson had to withdraw because of injury.
+Mjällby captained Sweden at the 2002 FIFA World Cup after fellow defender Patrik Andersson had to withdraw because of injury.
 Mjällby formed a solid partnership with Andreas Jakobsson when Sweden won Group F ahead of England, Argentina, and Nigeria, before being eliminated by Senegal in the second round.

-Euro 2004 and retirement
+UEFA Euro 2004 and retirement

-Two years later Mjällby was in the squad for Euro 2004 but did not make any appearances.
+Two years later Mjällby was in the squad for UEFA Euro 2004 but did not make any appearances.
 He made his last international appearance on 9 October 2004 in a 2006 FIFA World Cup qualifier against Hungary.
 In total Mjällby won a total of 49 caps, scoring 4 goals.